vitobellini/vitobellini.github.io/_posts/2018-09-29-semauto-semantics-aware-autoencoder.md

 \end{dcases}
 $$

-Said that, during the feed forward and backpropagation steps, we multiply weight matrices with the mask M because we want to prevent both inputs and errors to propagate through unconnected features in the hidden layer.
+During the feed forward and backpropagation steps, we need to multiply weight matrices with the mask M because we want to prevent both inputs and errors to propagate through unconnected features in the hidden layer.

-Therefore we compute neurons' value for hidden and output layer as:
+Therefore it is possible to compute neurons' value for hidden and output layer as:

 $$
 h =  g(X \times (W_1 \circ M))